 Rosalind can now take over the RRIF through a name change executed with the financial institution and continue to receive the payments as Bill had originally structured.
 Again, keep in mind that when the successor annuitant takes over a guaranteed withdrawal benefit contract, like Empire Life’s Class Plus 3.0, a reset of the death benefit (if the successor annuitant is less than 80 years old), the income base, and the guaranteed income takes place.
 The guaranteed income available from the contract could increase or decrease as a result of these resets.

-It is not unusual to find that estate lawyers, executors, financial advisors and financial institutions miss this winning alternative for spouses and common law partners named as beneficiaries of a RRIF.
-A trained retirement income planning advisor can help navigate clients through these life changing events, preserving values and structures where it makes sense.
+It is not unusual to find that estate lawyers, executors, financial advisors and financial institutions miss this alternative for spouses and common law partners named as beneficiaries of a RRIF.
+An advisor trained in retirement income planning can help navigate clients through these life changing events, preserving values and structures where it makes sense.

 A description of the key features of the individual variable insurance contract is contained in the Information Folder for the product being considered.
 Any amount that is allocated to a Segregated Fund is invested at the risk of the contract owner and may increase or decrease in value.
 Please read the information folder, contract and fund facts before investing.
 Performance histories are not indicative of future performance.
 Policies are issued by The Empire Life Insurance Company.